openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

          bpool ${DISK}-part3

    You should not need to customize any of the options for the boot pool.

+   Ignore the warnings about the features “not in specified 'compatibility' feature set.”

    GRUB does not support all of the zpool features.
 See ``spa_feature_names`` in `grub-core/fs/zfs/zfs.c